 Veolia has developed a new general solid waste rail transfer facility at an existing industrial site in Banksmeadow, in Sydney’s south.
 The development of this infrastructure is fundamental to the security and advancement of environmentally sustainable resource recovery solutions for NSW.

-The facility receives up to 400,000 tonnes of waste per annum, with mixed household and commercial waste containerised for transfer to Veolia’s site at Woodlawn by rail for treatment and resource recovery.
+The facility receives up to 400,000 tonnes of waste per annum, with mixed household waste containerised for transfer to Veolia’s site at Woodlawn by rail for treatment and resource recovery.
 In the coming months, all dry recyclable material will be consolidated and transferred to Veolia’s new recycling facility currently being scoped in Camellia.

 This is a significant piece of state infrastructure which is consistent with government policy, utilising the freight rail network for transport and facilitating greater resource recovery, by opening up access to remote treatment solutions to form part of Sydney’s long-term waste strategy.
 This facility further supports existing source separated initiatives such as kerbside recycling.
 It helps meet the NSW Government’s targets for waste reduction and will lead to better outcomes for the environment by minimising the amount of waste going to landfill.